PnEcrins/Istsos-import/README.md

 ### Authentication

 IstSOS provide its own authentication/authorization and user management system.
-In the backoffice you can create users and assign them to two type of roles (ADMIN an USER) User with ADMIN role can create/edit imports and create/edit user.
+In the backoffice you can create users and assign them to two type of roles (ADMIN an USER).
+The defaut installation create a user "admin",password "admin" (change it !) with role ADMIN User with ADMIN role can create/edit imports and create/edit user.
 User with USER role can only create/edit imports

 You can also plug IstSOS with an external authentication backend which implement OpenID Connect protocol (like KeyCloak).
-To enable this, pass the parameter `OIDC_AUTHENT` to true, unsample the file `src/istsosimport/client_secret.example.json` to `src/istsosimport/client_secret.json` and fill it.
+To enable this, pass the parameter `OIDC_AUTHENT` to true, unsample the file `client_secret.example.json` to `istsosimport/client_secret.json` and fill it.
 With this authentication method, all the users you have in your external user database will be able to connect to the app.
 You can filter the users which can access to the app with the parameter `OIDC_GROUP_AUTHORIZE` and fill it with the name of the external group you want to authorize.
 By default the users will be set with "USER" role.
 You can set them to "ADMIN" role with the command `flask auth set-admin <user-uuid>`
 To use the command, activate the virtualenv :

     source venv/bin/activate